bmdersleri/LisansUstu/README.md

 - [A Gentle Introduction to Autocorrelation and Partial Autocorrelation]
 - [A Gentle Introduction to Handling a Non-Stationary Time Series in Python]
 - [Deep Learning Models for Univariate Time Series Forecasting]
+- [Developing Forecast Models from Time-Series Data in MATLAB]

 //-------------------------------